-A class for polymorphic references must explicitly list the type parameters in its declaration.
-Class type parameters are always listed between [and].
+On the other hand, a class for polymorphic references must explicitly list the type parameters in its declaration.
+Class type parameters are always listed between [ and ].
 The type parameters must also be bound somewhere in the class body by a type constraint.